191805/feh_CSST1/README.md

     #from PyPI
     python3 -m pip install CSST-parameter
 # Quick start
-The input are NUV, u, g, i, z, y magnitudes and color error.
+The input are NUV, u, g, i, z, y magnitudes.
 An assumption that magnitudes are independent Gaussian variables is made.
 You can precess the data through the command line like this.

     from CSST import CSST
-    CSST.CSST_parameter(NUV,u,g,i,z,y,error)
+    CSST.CSST_parameter(NUV,u,g,i,z,y)
 The output is one file named CSST_parameter.csv, which stores the photometric metallicity and the effective temperature of the stars.
 # An example
-If a file (a.csv) is given, NUV, u, g, i, z, y magnitudes are contained in this file.
-Once the color error is given, you can precess the data through the command line like this.
+If a file (a.csv) is given, NUV, u, g, i, z, y magnitudes are contained in this file, then you can precess the data through the command line like this.

-    py
+    python3
     import pandas as pd
     data=pd.read_csv('a.csv')
     NUV0=data.loc[:,['NUV']].values